iamziming/learnyounodeSolutions/README.md

-# My solutions to learnyounode.
+# Solutions to the learnyounode workshop

 #####1.
 HELLO WORLD
 ```JavaScript